MarcoDVisser/zil/README.md

 ```
 ![](http://i.imgur.com/QxeArJm.png)

 Here parameters include, the  mean 'mu' sets the central tendency of the Laplace, with "b"  defining the spread around 'mu'.
-The zero inflation parameter  "p", defines the point mass density above 0.
-The density under  zero relates to p as (1/(1+1)) while the probabilty density not  equal to zero is given by 1-(1/(1+1)).
+The zero inflation parameter  "p", defines the point mass density at 0.
+The density at zero relates to p as (1/(p+1)) while the probabilty density not  equal to zero is given by 1-(1/(p+1)).
 The function "rzil" is based  on the inverse cummulative function, and translates uniform random numbers to their zil equivalents.